- Joan Nekoye - Brown University, USA

-The above is part of our 10 week, Gap Year program; a non-examinable program with a “Certificate of Participation” branded in collaboration with partners and sponsors.
-This Mentorship training includes;
+The Admissions & Scholarships day is part of our annual, 2020 Gap Year Program; a non-examinable program with a “Certificate of Participation” branded in collaboration with partners and sponsors.

 - Formal training by mentors on personal leadership (Goal setting, knowing self, communication skills, critical thinking, time management & career success) over an initial 30 hours contact period, 3 hours per meeting, twice a week.